ghorsey/OpenGraph-Net/documentation/index.md

 1. Fork the OpenGraph-Net repository
 1. Create a feature branch for the item you are going to add.
-1. Add your awesome code and your unit tests to cover the new feture
+1. Add your awesome code and your unit tests to cover the new feature
 1. Run all of the tests to ensure everything is still passing.
 1. Create a pull request to our `develop` branch.